Vonage/vonage-media-transformers-samples/Unity/ios/README.md

 - Open the generated project `Unity-iPhone.xcodeproj`.
 - In file inspector select Data folder and set target membership to `UnityFramework`.
 - In file inspector select `Libraries/Plugins/iOS/NativeCallProxy.h` and set target membership to `UnityFramework` and `Public`.
-- In file inspector select `DisplayManager.h` and set target membership to `UnityFramework` and `Public`.
-- In file inspector select `UnityRendering.h` and set target membership to `UnityFramework` and `Public`.
 - In file inspector select `LifeCycleListener.h` change this code:
 ```
 void UnityRegisterLifeCycleListener(id<LifeCycleListener> obj);